 We intend to permanently reinvest overseas all of our earnings from our foreign subsidiaries, except to the extent such undistributed earnings have previously been subject to U.S. tax.
 Accordingly, deferred U.S. taxes are not recorded on undistributed foreign earnings.
-As of December 31, 2015, our foreign subsidiaries held approximately \$257 million of cash, cash equivalents and investments of which approximately \$166 million would be subject to a potential tax if repatriated to the U.S as dividends.
+As of December 31, 2016, our foreign subsidiaries held approximately \$269.6 million of cash, cash equivalents and investments of which approximately \$201.4 million would be subject to a potential tax if repatriated to the U.S as dividends.

 Restricted cash is pledged as collateral when we enter into agreements with banks for certain banking facilities.
-As of December 31, 2015, restricted cash of \$1 million was pledged as collateral for issuance of bank acceptance notes and letters of credit.
+As of December 31, 2016, restricted cash of \$1.9 million was pledged as collateral for issuance of bank acceptance notes and letters of credit.

-As of December 31, 2015, we had short-term investments of approximately \$65 million.
+As of December 31, 2016, we had short-term investments of approximately \$29.8 million.
 These investments are highly liquid with maturity dates greater than three months at the date of purchase.
-The increase from \$12 million in 2014, to 2015 reflects the short-term investment portfolio acquired as part of Pericom.
+The decrease from \$64.7 million in 2015, to 2016 reflects the liquidation of a portion of the short-term investment portfolio acquired as part of Pericom, as we used the funds to reduce our debt and purchase our Common Stock.
 We generally can access these investments in a relatively short amount of time but in doing so we generally forfeit a portion of interest income.